lbrown65/PYNQ/sdbuild/packages/xrfdc/package/README.md

 hierarchy has a `_call_function` method which handles adding the block/tile/toplevel arguments to the list of function parameters.

+Some functions are Gen 3 specific.
+These are clearly labelled in the RFDC user guide.
+If attempting to use one of these functions on a Gen 1 board, the user will see the error:
+metal: error:
+ Requested functionality not available for this IP

 Copyright (C) 2021 Xilinx, Inc

 SPDX-License-Identifier: BSD-3-Clause